memdial/hass-sunpower/README.md

 5. No configuration changes needed - it just works!

 ### Benefits
-- Faster response times with caching
+- Faster response times with caching (caches variable paths, not values - data is always fresh)
 - More reliable session management
 - Better error handling and retry logic
 - Reduced load on PVS system
+- Cache resets on Home Assistant restart to ensure optimal performance

 ### LocalAPI Documentation
 For technical details on the LocalAPI implementation, see: